XenitAB/xenitab.github.io/docs/xks/operator-guide/getting-started.md

 > This repo cannot be empty and needs a README file or something similar to work as intended before you run Terraform.

 In the example below we are using Azure DevOps as our CSM system, but we also support GitHub.
-If you want to use GitHub just fill in it's config and make `azure_devops` empty instead.
+If you want to use GitHub just fill in its config and make `azure_devops` empty instead.

 ```common.tfvars
 namespaces = [